lalo1883/lalo1883/README.md

 - **Databases**

 ## 🌱 Currently Learning
-- C++ with DSA
+- Pandas & Numpy
-- Linux
+- DataBases
-- DevOps technologies and culture
+- DataScience
 - Python

 ## 🚀 Goals
-My goal is to secure an internship and contribute to the world of software development.
-I'm learning new technologies and constantly improving my skills.
+My goal is to contribute the world with research and data.

 ## 🤝 Let's Connect
 Feel free to reach out and connect!.